ono-midori/ono-midori.github.io/techs/zguide.md

 ### Contracts and Protocols

 If you're paying attention, you'll realize that Paranoid Pirate is not interoperable with Simple Pirate, because of the heartbeats.
-But how do we define “interoperable”?
+But how do we define "interoperable"?
 To guarantee interoperability, we need a kind of contract, an agreement that lets different teams in different times and places write code that is guaranteed to work together.
-We call this a “protocol”.
+We call this a "protocol".

 It's fun to experiment without specifications, but that's not a sensible basis for real applications.
 What happens if we want to write a worker in another language?
 Do we have to read code to see how things work?
 What if we want to change the protocol for some reason?
 Even a simple protocol will, if it's successful, evolve and become more complex.